 Employment Services at RSI

-RSI’s Employment Services program is designed to support individuals with disabilities living in Duluth & the surrounding area, the Iron Range, and east-central Minnesota who would like to make an informed choice about employment, develop preliminary employment goals, seek competitive integrated employment, or need support in maintaining their employment.
+RSI’s Employment Services program is designed to support individuals with disabilities living in Duluth & the surrounding area, Northern St. Louis County, and east-central Minnesota who would like to make an informed choice about employment, develop preliminary employment goals, seek competitive integrated employment, or need support in maintaining their employment.

 Discovery services that help a person gain a better understanding of competitive, integrated employment opportunities in their community.
 Exploration activities and experiences strengthen a person’s knowledge, interests and preferences so they can make informed decisions about competitive employment.